 - Gruyère and Emmentaler Macaroni and Cheese Casserole [The Culinary Life]

 Pizza is surely one of the most beloved foods in the whole entire world, no?
 We can get it fresh from restaurants and cafes, as takeout fare, from the frozen food section, and now, from the Pillsbury Doughboy.
 But there’s no need to settle when it comes to pizza dough.
-Making your own is simple.
+Cooking your own is simple with these recipes.
 Really.

 Breading and Breadcrumbs

-You know, you can buy a can of bread crumbs at the store and dredge your chicken, pork, fish, or veggies in it.
-But Kraft decided it would be an even better idea to provide consumers with a plastic bag, pre-filled with a breading mix.
+You know, you can buy a cardboard can of bread crumbs at the store and dredge your chicken, pork, fish, or veggies in it.
+But Kraft decided it would be an even better idea to provide consumers with a plastic bag, pre-filled with a breading mix for cooking breaded recipes.
 Let me assure you: You don’t need no stinkin’ mix.
 Make your own breadcrumbs or breading mix.
 Easy, peasy.

 - 30-Second Sprouted Breadcrumbs [Scratch Mommy]